 - The CMS COB contractor provides the Plan Sponsor with the VDSA information or MIR ID number.

-For more information about starting a new application, refer to Start a New Application.
+For more information about starting a new application, refer to Create Application.

 Return to top